dkalowsk/drafts/tooling_unification.md

 ### C++ Attributes

-Some tools already use a compiler specific attribute extension as discussed earlier.
+Some tools already use a compiler specific attribute extension.
 The CppCoreGuidelines[3] also establishes tools that "implement these rules shall respect the following syntax to explicitly suppress a rule:
 `[[gsl::suppress(tag)]]`"